phroun/appstyle/README.md

   * `horizontalSize` - set this to `true` to allow horizontal resizing of this window
   * `verticalSize` - set this to `true` to allow vertical resizing of this window
   * `cursor` - set this to to a cursor number to change which mouse cursor is displayed when the pointer is over the content area of this window

+## The Character Grid vs. Pixel Coordinates

+Although you can use pixels to place and position everything, we provide a "[Character Grid](docs/grid-system.md#character-grid)" to help make window layout easier, and to make programming more akin to the text-mode development common on computers of the 1980s.

+Any time you specify a width or height, or the x or y coordinate of a widget within a window, you can use this system.
+The coordinates do not need to be whole numbers, so if you want to place something half way between line 1 and 2, just use 1.5.
+If you find the need to use pixel sizing and placement for a specific widget, we have a "[Pixel Mode](docs/grid-system.md#pixel-mode)" option to do this as well.

 ## Writing your Widget Handler